jaimefoobar/fieldJournal/learning/bullets.md

 * Repeat her name back to her.
 * Phrase your teases more subtlely so it doesn't seem like you're trying to be insulting but it seems like you couldn't help but not be insulting.
+* You are probably cooler than the girl.
+* Don't try to be hilarious.
+Try to be interesting.